tecknork/setgame/README.md

 ## TODO LIST
   - [X] Create Basic ReadMe File
+  - [ ] Install pycharm in your computer
   - [ ] Add conda create and activate enviroment command in ReadMe
-  - [ ] Add images to a folder named images at root of the project.
+  - [X] Add images to a folder named images at root of the project.
   - [ ] Add database run script command
      ```
            python manage.py migrate